ariymarkowitz/glyph-morph/MORPH_SPEC.md

 The morph is a *spatial
-sweep*: the regions where the two glyphs differ are switched on/off progressively as a soft "front" sweeps across them, while the shared interior stays solid throughout.
+sweep*: the regions where the two glyphs differ are switched on/off progressively as a soft "front" sweeps across them, while the shared interior (the "core") stays solid throughout.
 The result reads as one shape growing/retracting into the other.